joaoleal/CppADCodeGen/README.md

 See the [wiki](https://github.com/joaoleal/CppADCodeGen/wiki).

-The folder example includes some simple usage cases.
+The folder example includes some simple use cases.

 ---